dqops/dqo/docs/checks/column/numeric/percentile-90-in-range.md

 # percentile 90 in range data quality checks

-Column-level check that ensures that the percentile 90 of values in a monitored column is in an expected range.
+A column-level check that ensures that the 90th percentile of values in the monitored column is within the expected range.

 ___